Amid surge in food-stamp theft, low-income victims are left on the hook, lawsuit claims

 That compounds the financial stress on food-stamp recipients when their funds are stolen because they have no way to recover their lost benefits.
 The lawsuit claims that the DTA has declined to reimburse victims of skimming theft because the USDA, which provides funding for SNAP, won't cover the costs of restoring the nutritional aid.

+Federal funds are prohibited from being used to replace stolen SNAP benefits, the agency said.
+However, states can reimburse recipients for lost or stolen benefits, as long as the money is from a nonfederal source.

+"While card skimming can impact anyone who uses a credit, debit or EBT card, they may hit SNAP households — who rely on their monthly benefits to buy food for themselves and their families — the hardest," said Cindy Long, administrator of the USDA Food and Nutrition Service, in the statement.

-"The state and federal government weren't stepping up to replace the stolen benefits even when there was no dispute that they were stolen," Gwin said.
+But according to Gwin, "The state and federal government weren't stepping up to replace the stolen benefits even when there was no dispute that they were stolen."

 Vanished: $740 in food stamp benefits